Alexisonfire: Reunion and Otherness (2015–present)

 On May 24, 2019, the band released another standalone single called "Complicit", followed by "Season of the Flood", on January 13, 2020.

 Alexisonfire went out on a short tour in 2019, playing shows in London, New York City, Los Angeles and Toronto as well as a show at Ottawa Bluesfest.
 This was followed by 2020 performances in Winnipeg, Edmonton, Calgary, Vancouver and Seattle.

-During the COVID-19 pandemic, the band hosting a special one-time watch party on YouTube, showing a filmed performance of the final show on their farewell tour in December 2012 in Hamilton, Canada.
+During the COVID-19 pandemic, the band hosted a special one-time watch party on YouTube, showing a filmed performance of the final show on their farewell tour in December 2012 in Hamilton, Ontario, Canada.
 Starting before the livestream was the premiere of their music video for their song, "Season of the Flood", which is made up of footage shot exclusively by AOF concertgoers in Winnipeg, Edmonton, Calgary and Vancouver during the tour in January.

 In an interview with the Toronto Star in 2019, George Pettit revealed that, in 2015, he had become a professional firefighter and that, even though the band had reunited, that new career would be his priority.
 He also remains the lead singer in his side project, Dead Tired.

 Wade MacNeil continues as the lead singer for Black Lungs and Gallows.
-On May 21, 2021, MacNeil presented his latest project, Doom’s Children with his first single and video, "Flower Moon".
+On May 21, 2021, MacNeil presented his latest project, Doom's Children with his first single and video, "Flower Moon".

 Jordan Hastings continues with his long-time side project, Cunter.

 Dallas Green has continued on with City and Colour, and with You+Me, his collaboration with Pink.

 In a June 2021 interview, Green stated that Alexisonfire was "trying to get all these new songs together for the first time in like ten years" implying that more new music was in the works.
 On March 10, 2022, the band announced their fifth studio album Otherness, their first album of new studio recordings in thirteen years.
 It was released on June 24, 2022.
+The album won the Juno Award for Rock Album of the Year at the Juno Awards of 2023.
+The band opened for Blink-182 in Toronto on August 15, 2024.

+In October 2025, the band announced a covers EP, called Copies of Old Masters, Vol. 1, to be released via Dine Alone Records on November 7.
+The band also released their cover of The Tragically Hipss song "Fully Completely", on the same day, from the EP.